Students use primary source documents, readings, and new media sources as they consider the future of U.S. policy in Afghanistan.

 Drawing on primary sources, statistics, a timeline, and selected biographies, students engage in the national debate on the U.S. role in the world in 1946.

-Readings, and simulations, and primary sources help students step into the shoes of ordinary Cubans to consider Cuba's future in the post-Castro era.
+Readings, and simulations, and primary sources help students step into the shoes of ordinary Cubans to consider Cuba's future.

 Cuban Missile Crisis